 - National Museum: The National Museum was built in 1876 and founded by the British Governor of Sri Lanka at that time.
 Inside the museum, you’ll find statues and exhibits telling the story of ancient Sri Lanka.
 You’ll also find carvings, swords, guns, and masks that belong to British Ceylon.
 The museum is surrounded by a lush, green park.

 - Visit a Casino: Colombo is a paradise for gamblers.
 The four best casinos in Colombo are Bally’s, Bellagio, MGM Colombo, and Marina Colombo.
 Since Bally’s is located right in the heart of the city, it is extremely popular with tourists.
-All the casinos are open 24/7 all days of the week.
+All the casinos are open 24/7 every day of the week.
 You can start playing with just $1 at joints like Bally’s.
 That’s not all.
 You get to taste some lip-smacking dishes from around the world while you try your luck.

 - Shopping: Shopping in Colombo is always fun.
 You’ll find swanky shopping malls and complexes filled with designer clothing, shoes and handbags, home furnishing, handicrafts and more.
 The best places to shop include Odel, Cottons, Arcade Independence Square, Colombo City Centre and Paradise Road.
 If you are looking to buy handicrafts and souvenirs for friends and family, we would recommend visiting Laksala.
 Designer Barbara Sansoni’s store Barefoot is also extremely popular with tourists.
 From bright hand-loomed textiles to attractive home furnishings, you’ll find it all.
 They also have a little eatery in the same villa where their store is located.